AndrewWPhillips/HexEdit/HexEdit/Graphics/Readme.txt

   - open Hue + Saturation dialog (Adjustment/ Hue + Saturation)
   - reduce saturation from 100 down to 80
     - note that background colour is in diff layer and stays the same
-  - merged  images layer with background layer (merge down)
+  - merge images layer with background layer (merge down)
-  - fill background (exact fill) with (192,192,192)
+  - fill background (tol 40%) with (192,192,192)
-  - save file (eg editbarCold.BMP)
+  - save as 24-bit .BMP file (eg editbarCold.BMP)
-- make the disabled image
+- make the disabled image [not currently done]
   - reopen the .PDN file (eg editbar.PDN)
   - select layer with toolbar images
   - open Hue + Saturation dialog and reduce saturation to 0
   - open Brightness + Contrast dialog (Adjustment/Brightness+Contrast)
   - reduce contrast to -60, increase brightness to 50
+  - merge images layer with background layer (merge down)
+  - fill background (tol 40%) with (192,192,192)
-  - save file (eg editbarDisabled.BMP)
+  - save as .BMP file (eg editbarDisabled.BMP)
 - reduce size of all .BMP files by making them 8-bit with RLE compression
   - load each .BMP into Photoshop Elements
   - convert to 8-bit if necessary (Image/Mode/Indexed Color) using Palette: Local (perceptual)